Skip to content

 As an INFP in her late 20s, did I already get through INFPs’ fear of rejection?

-I must say I did, but it also took me a long while.
+I must say I did, but it also took me a long while to get here.
 How do I deal with INFP’s fear of rejection?

 Here are a few ways I did that helped me.
-I hope you can ponder about these and let it show a new perspective.
+I hope you can ponder about these and may this lead you to a new perspective.

 1. It’s always scary the first time.